njf26/photography-website/README.md

 Item | Points
 --- | ---
-Has sufficient HTML content on every page (10 points per page) | 50 Has a working contact form | 30
+Has sufficient HTML content on every page (10 points per page) | 40 Has a working Bootstrap menu that is customized (not the default look) | 30 Has a grid layout for photos | 20
-Uses good web design principles | 20
+Uses good web design principles | 10

+For the web design principles, you will receive 2 points for each for spacing, typography, color, consistency, and responsive design.
+We will subtract 1 point for a principle if you need some work, 2 points if you need a lot of work.